Berlin Musical Instrument Museum: 20th century

 When the Nazis seized power in 1933, Sachs was dismissed from his post by the Nazi Party and forced to emigrate because he was Jewish.
 In 1935, the musical instrument collection was removed from the Academy to the new National Institute for German Music Research headed by Max Seiffert.
 The new Museum opened its doors at the Palais von Kreutz at Klosterstraße 36 in 1936, and by World War II it owned over 4,000 instruments.
 During the war, the museum and its collection was almost completely destroyed.
 In 1943, holdings were evacuated from Berlin to protect them from Allied bombing.
 Despite extensive security measures, a large portion was lost.
 In January 1945 "by decree of the Reich Minister for Science, Education and Public Education," the museum was closed.
 By war's end, the building was a ruin and only 700 instruments of the original collection survived.

 In the immediate aftermath of the war, what was left of the museum and institute was directly administered by the government of West Berlin and in 1949 moved to temporary quarters at Charlottenburg Palace.
 Despite sparse funding, a painstaking effort was mounted to reconstruct the musical instrument collection.
 In 1950, on the 200th anniversary of the death of Johann Sebastian Bach, the institute held its first chamber concert on the museum's historical instruments in the Oak Gallery of the palace.
 Alfred Berner, director until 1975, largely succeeded in rebuilding the museum and in addition a comprehensive library focusing on organology.

-Since 1984, the museum has been located in a Wisniewski-designed building at the Kemper Platz, next to the Berlin Philharmonic on the Kulturforum.
-Today there are over 3,200 instruments in the collection and about 800 exhibits are presented in permanent exhibition.
-Those instruments that are still playable are played regularly.
-Today the Musical Instrument Museum (MIM) is part of the State Institute for Music Research, under the auspices of the Prussian Cultural Heritage Foundation.
+In 1984, the museum moved to a Wisniewski-designed building at the Kemper Platz, next to the Berlin Philharmonic on the Kulturforum.